TomHuang8/ADLIS/README.md

 ```

 ### Dataset Access
-The raw hyperspectral light-field data originates from [FlexiDim_demo](https://github.com/lishiqiao/FlexiDim_demo)  .
+* The raw hyperspectral light-field data originates from [FlexiDim_demo](https://github.com/lishiqiao/FlexiDim_demo).
+* The processed data cube can be downloaded here: [Baidu Netdisk](https://pan.baidu.com/s/1gOKF_OkGgzSnxWzeebCavA?pwd=7ygn).
 #### 👉 Raw Dataset Download: Google Drive
-To run the ADLIS test pipeline:
+To run the extended experiments:
-Download the data/ folder from the official Google Drive link provided by [FlexiDim_demo](https://github.com/lishiqiao/FlexiDim_demo).
+Download the raw data from the official Google Drive link (https://drive.google.com/drive/folders/15bdm__k6pzH18y-VnNB9X6QTfNbZETrT?usp=drive_link) provided by the authors of the [RealSLF dataset](https://opg.optica.org/abstract.cfm?uri=oe-33-21-45049) linked with [FlexiDim_demo](https://github.com/lishiqiao/FlexiDim_demo).
-Place the downloaded data/ folder under the root directory of this repository.
+Place the downloaded data under the root directory of this repository.
 Perform the preprocessing (spatial cropping & viewpoint subsampling) described above, or modify the dataloader to adapt to our input format.
 #### ⚠️ Important Notice:
 This repository does not host or redistribute the complete raw dataset.
-All dataset resources are maintained by the original FlexiDim_demo authors.
+All dataset resources are maintained by the original [RealSLF](https://opg.optica.org/abstract.cfm?uri=oe-33-21-45049) authors.
-Please check the FlexiDim_demo repository for data license, usage terms, future full dataset release updates, and the internal variable structure of each .mat file.
+Please check the [FlexiDim_demo](https://github.com/lishiqiao/FlexiDim_demo) repository for data license, usage terms, future full dataset release updates, and the internal variable structure of each `.mat` file.

 ## 🚀 Getting Started